How Brexit may affect prospective and current EU staff at the University of Bath

 The vote to leave the EU clearly poses significant challenges for us as a university.
 It creates uncertainty and leaves many unanswered questions.

 Because of the result of the referendum, you may have important questions that need urgent answers.
-We will aim to answer them as we find out further information.
+We will aim to answer them as soon as we have the information to do so.

 If you are an EU national currently living and working here